Judy Sgro

-Judy A. Sgro PC MP (born December 16, 1944) is a Canadian politician.
+Judith A. Sgro PC MP (born December 16, 1944) is a Canadian politician.
 A member of the Liberal Party of Canada, she currently represents the electoral district of Humber River—Black Creek in the House of Commons of Canada.
-Sgro currently serves as the chair of the Standing Committee on International Trade and as a Chair on the Canadian House of Commons Liaison Committee since 2016.
+Sgro currently serves as the chair of the Standing Committee on International Trade and as a chair on the Canadian House of Commons Liaison Committee since 2016.

 Politics

 Councillor

 Sgro was introduced to politics when she was elected to North York City Council in 1987.
-In 1994 she was acclaimed as a Metro councillor for North York.
+In 1994, she was acclaimed as a Metro councillor for North York.
 In 1998 she became a Toronto city councillor in the newly amalgamated city where she served a term as vice-chair of the Toronto Police Services Board.

 Federal politics

 Government (1999–2006)

-In 1997 Sgro's first attempt at Federal politics came up short when she tried to get elected in the riding of York South—Weston.
+In 1997, Sgro's first attempt at federal politics came up short when she tried to get elected in the riding of York South—Weston.
 She lost to John Nunziata, who was running as an independent, by 4,431 votes.
 In 1999 she won a by-election in York West to replace Sergio Marchi who had accepted an ambassadorial position to the World Trade Organization.
 She has since been re-elected by substantial pluralities.

-In 2001, she was named chairperson of the Prime Minister's "Caucus Task Force on Urban Issues".
-In 2003 her group released an interim report recommending increased Federal support to recognize their economic and social value.
-From December 12, 2003 to January 13, 2005 Sgro served as Minister of Citizenship and Immigration in the government of Paul Martin.
+In 2001, she was named chairperson of the prime minister's "Caucus Task Force on Urban Issues".
+In 2003, her group released an interim report recommending increased federal support to recognize their economic and social value.
+From December 12, 2003 to January 13, 2005, Sgro served as minister of Citizenship and Immigration in the government of Paul Martin.